-Normal life and business activities were crippled due to the bone-biting cold.
-Day labourers and slum-dwellers are suffering much for shortages of warm clothes and most of the time they have to stay idle due to crisis of work.
+Normal life and business activities were disrupted due to the bone-biting cold.
+Day labourers and slum dwellers are suffering much for shortages of warm clothes and most of the time they have to stay idle due to crisis of work.

-The cold spell is caused cold-related diseases, including pneumonia, asthma and respiratory complications, in the northern districts.
+The cold spell is causing cold-related diseases, including pneumonia, asthma and respiratory complications, across the country, particularly in the northern and southern districts.

 The number of patients with cough, asthma and other cold-related diseases has marked a sharp rise in different parts of the country, hospital sources said.